 This structure works best when some or all of the owners want that passive ownership, or if there are a large number of members – too many to all effectively manage the LLC.
 Another reason to choose a manager-managed structure is when members simply don’t have management skills.
 Having a great business idea and the capital to start a company does not necessarily mean that someone can run a company.
 In such cases, hiring professional managers can give the company a better chance of success.

-To file articles of organization in Mississippi, go to the website of the secretary of state and fill out the form.
 The fee is $50 and you should receive confirmation in 1 to 2 business days.

 Step 5: Create an Operating Agreement